-Allowance for loan losses: The allowance for loan losses is a valuation allowance for probable incurred credit losses as of the balance sheet date.
-The allowance is established through a provision for loan losses charged to earnings.
+Allowance for credit losses - Loans: The allowance for credit losses (ACL) is a valuation allowance for estimated expected credit losses over the contractual period in which the Credit Union is exposed to credit risk via a contractual obligation to extend credit as of the balance sheet date.
+The allowance is established through a provision for credit losses charged to earnings.
 Loan losses are charged against the allowance when management believes the uncollectability of a loan balance is likely.
 Subsequent recoveries, if any, are credited to the allowance.